You usually want to make a "safe"

 ,

-cash a high club, which may give declarer the tempo he needs to trump two club
+temptation to cash a high club, which may give declarer the tempo he needs to

-losers in dummy.
-You want to lead trumps
+trump two club losers in dummy.
+You want

 You LHO